The Chancellor Rishi Sunak presented the Autumn 2021 Budget on 27 October. The Finance (No.2) Bill 2021-22 was published on 4 November.

 - an estimated 21,000 individuals will see the amount of tax they owe under the Loan Charge reduce as a result of the proposals to allow customers to split their loan balance over three years.

-HMRC has published detailed guidance for taxpayers, setting out the position for those who have already settled, those who are waiting to finalise a settlement, and those liable to pay the Charge.
+HMRC has published updated guidance for taxpayers, setting out the position for those who have settled, and those liable to pay the Charge.

 This paper discusses the Government’s introduction of this legislation, its consideration by the House, and the debate as to whether HMRC’s approach has been fair or not.